-Because of this, the Austrian Winegrowers Association has developed an online tool for measuring sustainable practices in the domestic wine sector.
-This allows Austrian vintners to make self-assessments and, in a further step, apply for sustainability certification.
+Therefore, the Austrian Winegrowers’ Association developed an online tool for measuring sustainable operations of the domestic wine industry.
+With this tool, Austrian winegrowers can carry out a self-assessment and, in a further step, apply for sustainability certification.

-We have subjected us this certification process and receive the certificate for “Sustainably Produced Wine from Austria” year after year from the inspection body Lacon GmbH.
+We have undergone this certification process and now receive the certificate for “Sustainably Produced Wine from Austria” year after year from the inspection body Lacon GmbH.
 Our labels also bear this information.